akleszcz/web-dev-fun/section_3_js_async_programming/notes/promises.md

 Result:  5
 ```

 - `then` can be called on an already resolved promise.
-It will receive the value the promise resolved with as an argument.
+The handler passed to `then` will be called with the value the promise resolved with.

 ## Passing values in `Promise` chains